 Complementary Therapies such as acupuncture, aromatherapy and reflexology can be used to improve mood and wellbeing.

-If you look after a friend or family member who has mental health problems and couldn’t manage without your help, then you are a carer.
+If you look after a friend or family member who has mental health problems and couldn’t manage without your help, you are a carer.

-Please note – The content on this website is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
+Please note – The content on this website is provided for general information only and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you are feeling unwell, make an appointment to see your GP or contact NHS 111.
-In an emergency, dial 999.
+In an emergency dial 999.